singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 ![punch_folderstruct_after.png](/uploads/punch_folderstruct_after.png)

 As you can see from the picture above, I've created a folder for each of the html files being build, using an underscore followed by the name.
-E.g. the *_about* folder will turn into an *about.html* file using the content of the folder.
+E.g. the *_about* folder will turn into an *about.html* file using the contents of its folder.

 #### 6. Create Layout
 When using Punch, it's important to know a few things about how Punch works internally.